-Kaiyu Guan, assistant professor, natural resources and environmental sciences, Ensuring Co-Sustainability of Food Production and Environmental Quality in the U.S. Midwest Agroecosystems feedbacks/interactions among the water cycle, nitrogen cycle, and crop production across spatial scales in this agroecosystem, as well as to assess the potential of promising human management practices to allow co-sustainability of food production and environment quality in the U.S. Midwest.
+KAIYU GUAN, assistant professor, natural resources and environmental sciences, Ensuring Co-Sustainability of Food Production and Environmental Quality in the U.S. Midwest Agroecosystems This proposed project adopts a "system" view to holistically model and quantify the coupled "food-water-nutrient nexus" for the U.S. Midwest agroecosystems.
+A coupled land-river network model (ecosys-THREW) will be developed to quantify feedbacks/interactions among the water cycle, nitrogen cycle, and crop production across spatial scales in this agroecosystem, as well as to assess the potential of promising human management practices to allow co-sustainability of food production and environment quality in the U.S. Midwest.